Sharia court in Nigeria sentences singer to death for blasphemy

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KANO: A Sharia court in the state of Kano on Monday said it had found a 22-year-old musician, Yahaya Aminu Sharif, guilty of using derogatory expressions against the Holy Prophet Hazrat Mohammed (PBUH) in one of his songs and sentenced him to death by hanging.
+KANO: A Sharia court in the state of Kano on Monday said it had found a 22-year-old musician, Yahaya Aminu Sharif, guilty of using derogatory expressions against the Prophet Mohammed in one of his songs and sentenced him to death by hanging.

 Sharif had reportedly circulated the song on WhatsApp in March, prompting angry demonstrators to burn down his family house.